 When I started my blog nearly two years ago, I had no idea all the work that goes into it.
 You don’t just think up something clever, post it and have a million readers.
 You need to make your posts pretty and thought out, promote on social media and network your booty off.
 It’s not the way to overnight success, so we all need all the help we can get.
 Here are just a few of the blogging resources that I couldn’t live (or blog) without.

 I would love to buy and learn how to use Photoshop, but it’s not cheap!
-Who knows if I’ll ever invest in Photoshop, but in the meantime, PicMonkey works great for me.
+Who knows if I’ll ever invest in Photoshop, but in the meantime, I love using Canva – both on my computer and on my phone.
 It’s free (or you can pay for the upgraded version) and I use it whenever I need to make a graphic, like the one for this post!
-You can also use to it enhance your photos by brightening them up, making them black and white, adding a border, resizing/cropping, etc. It’s a blogger’s dream and a must have for me.

 Buffer is a fantastic timesaver.
 You link up your twitter and/or facebook accounts and then you can pre-schedule your social media posts.
 Each morning after my post goes live, I go into buffer and schedule a couple tweets promoting it.
-I can also go through my sponsors’ blogs and write out promotional tweets to be spaced out during the day.
+I also love to be able to share friends’ blog posts as well.
 So much better than having to remember to space your tweets out all day long.
 It’s a great way to keep your social media promotions organized.

 Related Post: Easy Ways to Streamline Blogging